Last updated: September 16, 2019

 How is it Treated?

-While each pregnancy needs to be evaluated on an individual basis, in general treatment for chlamydia is safe during pregnancy.
+While each pregnancy needs to be evaluated on an individual basis, treatment for chlamydia is safe during pregnancy.
+Some antibiotics used to treat chlamydia should not be used in pregnancy but there are others that are safe to use.

 Often Chlamydia is treated with common inexpensive antibiotics which research suggests are safe for pregnant and breastfeeding women.